Thibaud-Besseau/amt_labo01/README.md

 * Delete a person

 ## How is this
-  * <a href="https://startbootstrap.com/template-overviews/sb-admin/">SB admin</a> for the Bootstrap template.
+  * <a href="https://startbootstrap.com/template-overviews/sb-admin/">SB admin</a> : for the Bootstrap template.
-  * <a href="https://randomuser.me/api/?inc=gender,name,dob,email,phone&results=">https://sandomuser.me</a> for the random generation of people.
+  * <a href="https://randomuser.me/api/?inc=gender,name,dob,email,phone&results=">https://sandomuser.me</a> : for the random

-  Project :
+ generation of people.

-  * Model :
+  * Model MVC : used on the server side.
-  * Service :
-  * Web :
+  * JDBC : used to access the DB

 ## How to lanch the application
 Go in the topology folder ../topology-amt./ , and execute the following command: ```docker-compose up --build```.